hoangsonww/The-MovieVerse-Database/utilities/README.md

    source ./emsdk_env.sh
    ```

+   Next, follow the instructions on console to complete the installation. `emsdk` will ask you to add the `source` command to your shell profile (e.g., `.bash_profile`, `.zshrc`, etc.).
+This ensures that the Emscripten environment is set up every time you open a new terminal window.

    Note that you must have Python installed on your system to run the `emsdk` commands.

 2. **Verify Installation:**